Gilruth on Early Settlers 1 February 1872

 Transcribed by Mary Ann St. Louis

-The following interesting letter, written by Reverend James GILRUTH, over 80 years and who has been in the Methodist ministry for over 50 years, was furnished by General W. H. KELLY, to whom it was written.
-It treats the early settlers in the lower part of the country and the upper end of Scioto.
+The following interesting letter, written by Reverend James GILRUTH, over 80 years old and who has been in the Methodist ministry for over 50 years, was furnished by General W. H. KELLY, to whom it was written.
+It treats the early settlers in the lower part of the country and the upper end of the Scioto.
 We are promised more of this valuable correspondence and will be pleased to give it to our readers.

 In undertaking to give a statistical history of the lower end of Lawrence, the upper end of Scioto, and the central part of Greenup Counties, I am not stimulated thereto by any hope of gain, either of fame or that of pecuniary nature.
 Nor is it my aim to enter into those pioneer settlers’ political or moral character, nor extensively into their social practices.

-I desire to make you and those that may feel interested acquainted with some facts regarding persons, times, and places, which I am satisfied no other living mortal can.
+I desire to make you and those who may feel interested acquainted with some facts regarding persons, times, and places, which I am satisfied no other living mortal can.
 These facts I give entirely from memory, having kept no written records of any of them; that there may be errors in dates and names is altogether probable.

 Beginning at the mouth of Storms Creek, from what it obtained, this name I never knew.
 Amaziah DAVIDSON made the first settlement on the lower point of the creek, on a fraction of some eighteen acres.
 He sold it to Jacob SUITOR and moved to the first farm above the French Grant.
 Jacob SUITOR lived here for several years, then sold it to Reverend John LEE, bought a tract of land in the Narrows above Ice Creek, moved to it, and opened a farm.

-LEE added to the trace he bought of SUITOR some 400 to 500 acres of Congress land (which had been entered by Amaziah DAVIDSON but forfeited and fell back to the Government) and opened a fine farm, proving himself to be an intelligent farmer.
-His wife’s maiden name I never knew.
+LEE added to the tract he bought from SUITOR approximately 400 to 500 acres of Congress land (which had been entered by Amaziah DAVIDSON but forfeited and reverted to the Government).
+It opened a fine farm, proving himself to be an intelligent farmer.
+I never knew his wife’s maiden name.
 His children were all daughters: Mrs. James HENRY, Mrs. Samuel HENRY, Mrs. Christian YINGLING, Mrs. Joshua KELLY, and Peninah.
 Mr. LEE, for an illiterate man, was an able and successful minister in the regular Baptist Church, extensively and favorably known.
-He was instrumental in forming a respectable church and building the first meeting house at this bottom.
-It stood on the brow of the creek bank, a few rods from his house.
+He was instrumental in forming a respectable church and building the first meeting house at the bottom.
+It stood on the brow of the creek bank, a few rods from his home.

 Between Osborne’s Run and Norman’s Run, the first settler was an old German named NORMAN (*), from whom Norman’s Run took its name.
 I never knew his given name or that of his wife.
 They had one daughter, the wife of Gabriel NEFF, who came to these two parts at the same time.
-Between these two has since grown up a small village with a post office, by the name of Hanging Rock, which has done considerable business in manufacturing bar iron and in shipping pot metal.
+Between these two has since grown a small village, named Hanging Rock, which has done considerable business in manufacturing bar iron and shipping pot metal.

 Tilman Short —.
 Wife Unknown